-Check whether you need a visa and the entry/exit requirements for your country at the US State Department (http://travel.state.gov/content/visas/english/visit.html).
+- Check whether you need a visa and the entry/exit requirements for your country at the US State Department (http://travel.state.gov/content/visas/english/visit.html).

-- Visit your PCP, a travel clinic or Employee/Student Health AT LEAST THREE MONTHS BEFORE your departure to get necessary vaccinations and medications.
-If you elect not to take supplies of particular prophylaxes, be sure you know if and where you can get them locally.
+- Visit your PCP, a travel clinic or Employee/Student Health AT LEAST THREE MONTHS BEFORE your departure to get necessary medications.
+If you elect not to take supplies of particual prophylaxes, be sure to know if and where you can get them locally.

-website to find out if you need a license to export any good, service or information
+- Visit the Export Control Website to find out if you need a license to export any good, service or information.

 COMPLETE 30 DAYS PRIOR TO DEPARTURE:

-Register your travel with the Office of Global Health online (http://www.umassmed.edu/globalhealth/International-Travel/Registration-Form/).
+- Register your travel with the Office of Global Health online (http://www.umassmed.edu/globalhealth/International-Travel/Registration-Form/).

 - Check whether your personal health care insurance covers emergent medical care and emergency and evacuation assistance in your area of travel.
-The University provides international travel insurance through AIG WorldRisk Travel Insurance to its students, faculty and staff while on approved travel.
-An approval number will be issued after registering your travel with the Office of Global Health.
+The University provides international travel insurance through AIG WorldRisk Travel insurance to its students, faculty and staff while on approved travel.
+An approval will be issued after registering your travel with the Office of Global Health.